Aboobakr09/Grounded-VLM-Planner/docs/PROJECT_DOCUMENTATION.md

 ## The Problem We're Solving

-Vision-language models are powerful but they make mistakes.
-They sometimes "see" objects that don't exist, or they're uncertain about what they're looking at.
-Most robotic systems trust these outputs blindly and end up trying to grab things that aren't there.

-Our system adds a verification step.
-Before planning any actions, we check:
+Both papers have gaps when it comes to perception uncertainty:

+- **Language Planner** is great at breaking down tasks, but it assumes all objects exist.
+No checking.
+- **ReKep** tracks keypoints in real-time with closed-loop feedback, but can fail when keypoints get misidentified or occluded.

+Neither one explicitly checks "does this object actually exist in the scene?" before starting.
+That's what we add:
-- Do the required objects actually exist in the scene?
+- Do the required objects actually exist?
-- Is the vision model confident enough about what it sees?
+- Is the vision model confident enough?
-- Do the object positions make physical sense?
+- Do the positions make physical sense?

-If any check fails, the robot stops and explains the problem.
+If something's off, the robot stops and tells you why.

 ## How It Works